CXwudi/comp5903-easy-cucumber/doc/design doc.md

 ![Flow Chart](images/5903%20diagram-Overall%20Flow.drawio.png)

 In the pseudocode, the first 3 lines of codes are building the executable `JFeature` instance, where the last line, the 4th line, is executing the test.
-Hence the first 3 lines of codes are also called the buildtime logic, and the last line is also called the runtime logic.
+Hence, the first 3 lines of codes are also called the buildtime logic, and the last line is also called the runtime logic.

 Therefore, the tool only contains two groups of APIs, which are the [`EasyCucumber.build()`](../src/main/java/scs/comp5903/cucumber/EasyCucumber.java) APIs that implements the